-You can check out everything from the past years and all the Christmas lights stuff on the new Over The Top Christmas Lights website.
+The 2021/22 show will start December 1st and will go through January 13th.
+It will have over 140,000 lights with several new songs.
+You can check out everything from the past years and all the Christmas lights stuff on the Over The Top Christmas Lights website.
 Hope you enjoy all the information and let me know what you think.
-I have over 31,000 lights up for the 2012 Christmas season.
-Plans have started for the 2013 show.

-I recently made a great find.
-While looking into some Mysore Fig Trees in Bonita Springs, Florida at the Shangri-La Resort I found out that a Fireman had been carved from the wood.
+I made a great find.
+While looking at a couple Mysore Fig Trees in Bonita Springs, Florida at the Shangri-La Resort I found out that a Fireman had been carved from the wood.
 I found the Fireman and took some pictures.
 You can check out the pictures in the gallery.
 Hope you enjoy the pictures.

 The Big Fig Problem

 Are you a math person or do you like to figure things out.
 I have made a math problem that when answered you will know how many figs are produces per year by the tree and how many can be used to make jelly with.
 Go to The Big Fig Problem for the problem.
 To check your answer go to The Big Fig Problem Solution.
 Please let me know what you think or if you have problems.

 I have added so many different business affiliate links to the site that I have made a page just for them.
 It is a page of Great Deals, Free Coupon Links, Discounted Gift Card Links, and much more.
 I have placed a coupon banner at the top of this page for easy access to the page or you can click here.
 Please stop by the page and check it out, get some free coupons, and shop for a great deal on a discounted gift cards.